THORChain (RUNE) Hits Self Reported Market Cap of $1.02 Billion

-THORChain (RUNE) traded 4.7% lower against the U.S. dollar during the 1 day period ending at 17:00 PM E.T. on June 28th.
-THORChain has a total market cap of $1.02 billion and $150.94 million worth of THORChain was traded on exchanges in the last 24 hours.
-One THORChain coin can now be purchased for $3.94 or 0.00006543 BTC on major exchanges.
-In the last week, THORChain has traded 6.6% lower against the U.S. dollar.
+THORChain (RUNE) traded down 7.2% against the US dollar during the 24-hour period ending at 11:00 AM E.T. on July 3rd.
+THORChain has a market cap of $1.02 billion and approximately $166.80 million worth of THORChain was traded on exchanges in the last day.
+One THORChain coin can currently be purchased for $3.95 or 0.00006560 BTC on cryptocurrency exchanges.
+In the last week, THORChain has traded down 4.1% against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.